 A staged migration is a process where a subset of mailboxes and content is migrated in several batches over time and applies only to Exchange 2003 and 2007.
 A staged migration is typically the approach if you have more than 1,000 mailboxes.
 Special consideration for staged migration is that you need to identify mailboxes that must be in the same migration batch.
 The mailboxes of individuals participating in delegate permissions must be kept together.
 Therefore, they need to belong to the same batch when you plan a staged migration.
 A staged migration is the appropriate migration method if directory synchronization is already implemented.

-- The migration service checks that directory synchronization is configured, prompts for the .csv file, and checks that each entry in the .csv file is a mail-enabled user (MEU) in Office 365.
+- The migration service checks that directory synchronization is configured, prompts for the .csv file, and checks that each entry in the .csv file is a mail-enabled user (MEU) in Microsoft 365.

 - The service then converts the MEUs into mailboxes and populates the TargetAddress property of the on-premises mailbox with the email address of the cloud mailbox.